 Here are the key details: Myristyl nicotinate is a derivative of nicotinic acid, a component of vitamin B3 (niacin).
 It isn't the same ingredient as niacinamide, but it functions in nearly the same manner (Source: www.naturaldatabase.com).
 Just like niacinamide, there is research on myristyl nicotinate's ability to improve the skin's barrier function, mitigate signs of sun damage, and reduce the incidence of atopic dermatitis, commonly known as dry skin.
 Niacinamide and myristyl nicotinate are both compatible with several prescription drugs used to treat various skin conditions and are believed to enhance their efficacy and/or minimize the negative side effects.
 Myristyl nicotinate is stabilized to prevent the release of, or quick conversion to, nicotinic acid, which can cause facial flushing, particularly in those dealing with rosacea (Sources: Journal of Pharmaceutical and Biomedical Analysis, February 2007, pages 893–899; Drug Development and Industrial Pharmacy, November 2007, pages 1176–1182; and Experimental Dermatology, November 2007, pages 927–935, and June 2007, pages 490–499).

 Is there any research proving NIA-114 can tighten or lift facial skin to reduce signs of sagging?
 No,… none.
 It's a very good ingredient for all skin types, but it isn't the solution for a sagging jawline or loss of definition as fat pads beneath skin shift out of place and bone loss occurs.
-And, given that this ingredient functions identically to niacinamide, which is included in other products from Lauder, to Olay, and Paula's Choice, you don't need to spend this kind of money to get the benefit from this ingredient.
+And, given that this ingredient functions identically to niacinamide, which is included in many other products, you don't need to spend this kind of money to get the benefit from this ingredient.

 Please see More Info to learn why products claiming to lift sagging skin don't work, and what you can consider to improve other signs of aging.